Alex-PERRIN/Coordination-division-replication-E.coli/README.md

 6. Wasserstein distances computation
 7. Simulation of the models under oscillating expression of DnaA
 8. Estimation of one-origin cell division probability in the DIAM
-9. Evaluation of the effect of the symmetric division assumption of distribution estimation and model comparison
+9. Evaluation of the effect of the symmetric division assumption on distribution estimation and model comparison